• Recipes

 Why We Love It

 It is truly an easy meal to throw together and save money, especially after all of the labor of cooking a big holiday feast!
 Plus, you are getting the most out of your leftovers!
-Big mom win!
+Big mom wins!

-For another delicious instant pot soup, try our Instant Pot Chicken Taco Soup.
+For another delicious Instant Pot soup, try our Instant Pot Chicken Taco Soup.
 If you love using your Instant Pot like I do, try our Instant Pot Millet Porridge for breakfast!

 Before we get into the details of our favorite healthy ingredients for split pea soup, let's take a moment to set some intentions!
 For more information on how to manifest with healthy intentions, check out our free guide.